 - The Ultimates (2015): Initially, the series is about a team dealing with high concepts.
 Come issue 5, they encounter the Anti-Man, who reveals all existence has been encaged by something, only identified as "the One Who is One", capable of imprisoning the living personification of Eternity.
 Once the second series starts, the cosmic horror starts ramping up further, as it starts directly attacking existence itself.

 - Amazing Fantasy: The Omake tale "As Above, So Below" revolves around a scientist researching some of Deku Midoriya's bloodnote and receiving a vision of the One Below All wishing to enter the MHA world and smash everything.
 She makes sure he never will by destroying all of her research and committing suicide.

 - The Games We Play: The Grimm are revealed to be the creations and minions of a godlike entity who has taken an interest in Jaune.
 And then Jaune, or rather his soul, is revealed to be a brother-of-sorts to said entity and probably the only one who can stop him.

-- The Cabin in the Woods begins as a run-off-the-mill horror/slasher story which is revealed as a setup to please the Old Gods slumbering below us.
-They're not cosmic, though, they just "ruled the earth before man".
+- The Cabin in the Woods begins as a run-off-the-mill horror/slasher story which is revealed as a set up to please the Old Gods slumbering below us.

 - The Midnight Meat Train begins as a Slasher-esque story about a musclebound maniac who murders people on a midnight subway train.
 The protagonist eventually defeats him, only to discover that the killer was part of a city-wide conspiracy to deliver human sacrifices to the indescribable terrors that live underground.
 He's forced to become the new Butcher and continue the cycle.